 - a.
-The district shall accommodate the instruction, pacing, and materials to ensure that English learners have a full opportunity to master the essential knowledge and skills of the required curriculum, which includes the Texas Essential Knowledge and Skills and English language proficiency standards (ELPS).
+The District shall accommodate the instruction, pacing, and materials to ensure that Emergent bilinguals have a full opportunity to master the essential knowledge and skills of the required curriculum, which includes the Texas Essential Knowledge and Skills and English Language Proficiency Standards (ELPS).
 Students participating in the bilingual education program may demonstrate their mastery of the essential knowledge and skills in either their primary language or in English for each content area. - e.
-Second language acquisition methods, which may involve the use of the students' primary language, may be provided in any of the courses or electives required for promotion or graduation to assist the English learners to master the essential knowledge and skills for the required subject(s).
+Second language acquisition methods, which may involve the use of the student's primary language, may be provided in any of the courses or electives required for promotion or graduation to assist the Emergent bilinguals to master the essential knowledge and skills for the required subject(s).
 The use of second language acquisition methods shall not impede the awarding of credit toward meeting promotion or graduation requirements.

-After being given appropriate linguistic accommodations (e.g. bilingual dictionary, English dictionary, reading aloud, oral translation, clarification), accessible reading materials and using appropriate second language methods, if an EL refuses to make reasonable effort, the student may receive a failing grade.
+After being given appropriate linguistic accommodations (e.g. bilingual dictionary, English dictionary, reading aloud, oral translation, clarification), accessible reading materials and using appropriate second language methods, if an EB refuses to make reasonable effort, the student may receive a failing grade.